SM2ITH: Safe Mobile Manipulation with Interactive Human Prediction via Task-Hierarchical Bilevel Model Predictive Control: Introduction

 In this work, we propose \ac{\smith}, a joint prediction and control framework that simultaneously predicts human trajectories and generates robot commands.
-Our approach builds on \ac{HTMPC} \cite{du2023hierarchical} to enable a mobile manipulator to execute multiple prioritized base and manipulation tasks while reasoning about, and accounting for, human responses in the shared space. \ac{\smith} models humans to be solving the \ac{ORCA} \cite{van2011reciprocal} optimization problem, and embeds this model as constraints within the \ac{HTMPC} optimization problem resulting in a bilevel optimization problem \cite{samavi2024sicnav}.
-This way, the predictions used for robot planning are closed-loop: our algorithm couples robot commands and associated human predictions by assuming that the humans solve \ac{ORCA} in reaction to robot motion \cite{samavi2024sicnav}.
+Our approach builds on \ac{HTMPC} \cite{du2023hierarchical} and \ac{SICNav} \cite{samavi2024sicnav} to enable a mobile manipulator to execute multiple prioritized base and manipulation tasks \cite{du2023hierarchical} while reasoning about, and accounting for, human responses in the shared space. \ac{\smith} models humans to be solving the \ac{ORCA} \cite{van2011reciprocal} optimization problem, and embeds this model as constraints within \ac{HTMPC} resulting in a bilevel problem \cite{samavi2024sicnav}.
+This way, the predictions used for robot planning are closed-loop: our algorithm couples robot commands and associated human predictions by assuming that the humans solve \ac{ORCA} in reaction to robot motion.
 To ensure that robot motions remain in the set of safe collision-free states, we introduce \acp{CBF} \cite{ames2019control} that limit how quickly the robot approaches unsafe states.
 Fig.~\ref{fig:front_figure} illustrates the jointly planned trajectory for a pick-and-place application using two different mobile manipulator platforms.

-Our contributions are twofold. \underline{First}, we formulate \ac{\smith}, a mobile manipulation control framework that extends \ac{HTMPC} \cite{du2023hierarchical} with interactive human motion predictions \cite{samavi2024sicnav} to generate robot commands that satisfy \ac{CBF} safety constraints in human-centered environments. \underline{Second}, we conduct extensive experiments (80 runs) to evaluate the performance of \ac{\smith} compared to methods using baseline models of human motion in sequential pick-and-place tasks using two different mobile manipulator platforms illustrated in Fig.~\ref{fig:front_figure}.
+Our contributions are twofold. \underline{First}, we formulate \ac{\smith}, a hierarchical task mobile manipulation control framework with interactive human predictions.
+Specifically, we ($i$) extend \ac{SICNav}'s collision avoidance constraints to a 3D setting for whole-body (base and arm) avoidance, ($ii$) integrate \ac{SICNav}'s bilevel structure into \ac{HTMPC}'s lexicographic formulation to simultaneously predict human motion while solving for robot actions, and ($iii$) introduce \acp{CBF} to proactively satisfy safety constraints (i.e., collision avoidance) in human-centered environments. \underline{Second}, we conduct extensive experiments (80 runs) to evaluate the performance of \ac{\smith} compared to methods using baseline models of human motion in sequential pick-and-place tasks using two different mobile manipulator platforms illustrated in Fig.~\ref{fig:front_figure}.
 We also conduct further experiments~(60 runs) to evaluate the performance of \ac{\smith} against a weighted-sum baseline controller on simultaneous mobile manipulation tasks with different priorities.
+To the best of the authors' knowledge, this is the first whole-body control method for mobile manipulators in human-centered environments that couples human motion predictions with robot actions to explicitly model interactions during collision avoidance.